What Is Genuine Savings?

-Please contact us on 1300 889 743 or complete our free assessment form if you’re thinking about applying for a mortgage.
+Please contact us at 1300 889 743 or complete our free online assessment form to find out more.

-If you can prove a strong rental history, some lenders will make an exception to their normal genuine savings policy and may consider other deposit sources such as a gift from your parents.
+If you can prove a strong rental payment history, some lenders will make an exception to their normal genuine savings policy.

-- You can be renting privately or via a licensed property manager (private rentals are case by case)
+- You are renting privately or via a licensed property manager (private rentals are case by case).

 - The tenants on the lease must be the same as the borrowers on the home loan application.

-If you meet the above criteria then the rent that you paid over the last 6 months will be considered in lieu of genuine savings.
-Any deposit source will be acceptable with one of our lenders.
+If you meet the above criteria, the rent you paid over the last three months will be considered in lieu of genuine savings with one of our lenders.